-Now that you read about how to stay in shape all winter and kick up your workout for spring, it's time to get into beach body shape with multitasking workouts.
+Now that you read about how to stay in shape all winter and kick up your workout for spring, it's time to get into beach-body shape with multitasking workouts.
 Multitasking workouts are easy.
 We do it every day while mixing home chores, work and our many to-do lists.

-The moves combine muscles in the upper body and lower body simultaneously, while putting you a little off-balance for core strengthening.
+The moves combine muscles in the upper body and lower body simultaneously while putting you a little off balance for core strengthening.
 You then add cardio intervals between moves for a total body workout.

 The best part?
-It's the reason we multi-task in the first place.
+It's the reason we multitask in the first place.
 These moves will cut your workout time in half.

-Do 15 left leg lunges forward while lifting one or two heavy weights overhead into a tricep french press.
+Do 15 left leg lunges forward while lifting one or two heavy weights overhead into a triceps press.
 You do this by bringing your weights together overhead and bending the elbows.
 The weight is now behind your neck.
 Lunge forward.
 As you bring the left leg back to stand tall, lift the weight back overhead by extending the elbows.
 Be sure to keep the arms right next to your head and elbows pointing forward, not out to the sides.

-Assume a plea squat position by standing with feet wider than shoulder-width apart and toes pointed out to the sides.
+Assume a plea squat position by standing with feet wider than shoulder width apart and toes pointed out to the sides.
 Bend knees at a 90-degree angle so that your knees are directly over the heels and your waist is almost at knee level.
 Engage your abs, start a shoulder overhead press with the weights in your hands, palms facing forward, in line with your ears.
 Straighten the elbows and press weights to the ceiling as you straighten the legs.
-Bring weights back down and end at your ear level, as you squat back toward the floor, taking care not to bounce weights into your shoulders.
+Bring weights back down and end at your ear level as you squat back toward the floor, taking care not to bounce weights into your shoulders.
 Do the plie squat shoulder press for 15 reps.

 Do one minute of jumping jacks or simulated jump rope between each numbered move.
-Repeat 1-3 for a total of 3 sets.
+Repeat 1-3 for a total of three sets.
 You will work quads, glutes, triceps, biceps, shoulders, inner thighs and abs.